 - Chewing areas, with dental arrangements or difficult access such as the back teeth, should be brushed properly.

-- The tongue should be cleaned properly, it also accumulates bacteria, gentle brushing eliminates bacteria providing a feeling of freshness and cleanliness throughout the mouth.
+- Brushing the tongue properly eliminates bacteria, providing a feeling of freshness and cleanliness throughout the mouth.

-Poor feeding can increase the risk of bleeding in the gums, vitamin C and iron deficiency are linked to bleeding gums, a diet rich in fruits and vegetables high in vitamins and minerals guarantees good levels of calcium, fluoride, vitamin C and iron, these substances are important for oral health.
+Inadequate feeding can heighten gum bleeding, which is often linked to deficiencies in vitamin C and iron.Consuming a diet rich in fruits and vegetables, which are high in vitamins and minerals, ensures sufficient levels of calcium, fluoride, vitamin C, and iron, all of which are essential for maintaining good oral health.

 - Avoid the consumption of cigarettes, alcohol and sugary drinks.